zzzprojects/EntityFramework-Extensions/docs2/pages/site/contest-rules.md

 5. On the 15 of each month until the end of the contest in Montreal, Quebec, at approximately 10:00 a.m.
 ET, one (1) eligible entrant will be selected by random draw from all eligible entries received during the Contest Period.
 The odds of winning depend on the number of eligible entries received.

 6. Before being declared a winner: The selected winner will be contacted by email and notified that they won.
 The selected winner must reply by private message within 30 business days of notification.
-If a selected winner cannot be contacted by email within 30 calendar days of selection or there is a return of any prior notification as undeliverable, he/she will be disqualified and will forfeit the prize, ZZZprojects would draw another winner the same way.
+If a selected winner cannot be contacted by email within 30 calendar days of selection or there is a return of any prior notification as undeliverable, he/she will be disqualified and will forfeit the prize, ZZZ Projects would draw another winner the same way.
 All winners will be posted in this page.

 ### PRIZES